PrincetonComms/builds/README.md

 ## Princeton Builds
-Temporary page for mobile that aggregates links to construction information around the Princeton campus
+Temporary page for mobile that aggregates links to construction information around the Princeton campus.